-Sclerotherapy was developed over 75 years ago and at present is one of the most prevalent treatments for spider and varicose veins.
+A: Sclerotherapy was developed over 75 years ago and at present is one of the most prevalent treatments for spider and varicose veins.
 During the treatment, a sclerosing agent is injected into the vein through a tiny needle.
 Treatment can last from 15 minutes to 45 minutes, depending on the number of veins treated in a particular session.
 Upon injection, the solution replaces the blood in the vein, generating irritation and corrosion to the walls of the vessel.
 The body then initiates the natural healing process and the vein begins to decompose, shrink and eventually disappear.

-Gradual improvement will be noticed.
+A: Gradual improvement will be noticed.
 Many patients experience 60% to 80% of the treated vessels resolved.
 During the consultation, you will be advised as to the number of treatments necessary to achieve desired results.

-In most cases, you will be able to resume regular activities immediately.
+A: In most cases, you will be able to resume regular activities immediately.
 However, excessive standing or vigorous activities are not advised for 24 to 48 hours.
 Following treatment, the affected veins may darken and the area may appear bruised.
 Support hose or a snug wrapping to the treated area may be recommended.
 This application of pressure will help reduce side effects and aid in more effective healing and treatment.
 After the treatment of larger vessels, the affected area may appear pigmented but this is temporary and will fade over time.

-The physician or his/her staff will determine if you are a candidate.
+A: The physician or his/her staff will determine if you are a candidate.
 During your consultation, a review of your medical history will ascertain the cause and severity of your condition.
 Depending on the types of veins, a combination of different treatment modalities may be suggested.

-Several treatments may be required to achieve the optimum result.
+A: Several treatments may be required to achieve the optimum result.
 In some cases, as few as 2 or 3 treatments will fulfill the desired outcome.

-The vessels in question will be examined and reviewed with you by the physician or medical technician.
+A: The vessels in question will be examined and reviewed with you by the physician or medical technician.
 A treatment strategy will then be decided upon to eradicate these veins.
 You may be asked to stand while the problem veins are marked and photographed.
 The sclerosing agent will then be injected into the targeted veins.
 Discomfort is minimal and no anesthesia is required.
 You may be asked to wear support hose or a supportive wrap for a short period of time following treatment.
 This precautionary post-treatment measure will apply compression to the treated vessels to prevent recurrence.